The Academy of High Performance Teams was founded in 2014.

 How can we create a team that is much greater than the sum of its parts?

-How can we develop team meetings that the members actually look forward to – that renews the team and leaves them more focussed, connected and resilient than before?
+How can we develop team meetings that the members actually look forward to – which renew the team and leave them more focussed, connected, inspired, and resilient than before?

 How do teams generate new thinking together, rather than just exchange the thoughts the team members already know?